Microsoft Windows (PowerShell)¶

 Note

-<################## .NAME bind-certificate .DESCRIPTION consumes a certificate from the CAPI store, mainly used to bind the certificate to a Windows service .PARAMETER certificateStore The Windows Certificates store location where the certificate is stored .PARAMETER thumbprint A text string that represents the public key hash of the certificate .NOTES A successful script execution returns an exit code 0.
-If the script fails, it returns a non-zero exit code and Certificate Manager - SaaS would show the error message in the UI ##################> function bind-certificate( [string]$certificateStore, [string]$thumbprint ) { return "Success" } -
+<################## .NAME bind-certificate .DESCRIPTION Consumes a certificate from the CAPI store to bind the certificate to a Windows service .PARAMETER certificateStore The Windows certificate store location where the certificate is stored .PARAMETER thumbprint The public key hash of the certificate .NOTES Successful script execution returns exit code 0.
+If the script fails, it returns a non-zero exit code, and Certificate Manager - SaaS displays the error message in the UI. ##################> function bind-certificate( [string]$certificateStore, [string]$thumbprint ) { return "Success" } -

-In the Script Path box, enter the full path to the PowerShell script.
+In Script Path, enter the full path to the PowerShell script.

 Tip

-If Installation Endpoint is enabled, the certificate is pushed to the script in this path when saved.
+When you enable Installation Endpoint, the certificate is pushed to the script at this path when you save.

 -